bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Rain
+- Cloudy
-- 96% humidity
+- 92% humidity
-- 6 mph wind
+- 2 mph wind
 - 100% cloud cover
 - 54 AQI 🟨
-- 0.18 inches of rain in the past 24 hours
+- 0.15 inches of rain in the past 24 hours
 - 0.62 inches of rain expected in the next 72 hours